My house shall be called a house of prayer for all peoples – Isaiah 56:7

 The following is a sampling of practices designed to make interfaith families feel welcome.
 In defining these practices, we have reached out in dialog with members of our community and other synagogues to define positions that are both inclusive and consistent with the letter and spirit of Conservative Judaism.

-- In all lifecycle events, such as welcoming newborn babies and Bar/Bat Mitzvah, all family members may stand on the bimah (podium) to join in celebration, offer congratulatory remarks and lead English readings from the siddur (prayer book).
-Synagogue honors expressed as commandments to Jews (for example, blessings over bread or wine, or reading from the Torah) can be offered to Jewish family members only.
+- In all lifecycle events, such as welcoming newborn babies and Bar/Bat Mitzvah, all family members may stand on the bimah (podium) to join in celebration, offer congratulatory remarks, lead English readings, open the ark and stand by the Torah.

 - In times of need, our clergy are available for all interfaith family members.
 Many Jewish traditions are universal in their ability to provide comfort and support.

-For those interfaith family members who choose not to convert, yet desire to be active members of our synagogue, we are inspired by your commitment and grateful for the support you give to your Jewish spouse or partner.
+For those interfaith family members who retain their religious identity, yet desire to be active members of our synagogue, we are inspired by your commitment and grateful for the support you give to your Jewish spouse or partner.
 We also understand that conversion is a personal decision, and there is no requirement or pressure to convert to Judaism.
 If, however, you wish to explore conversion at any time, our Rabbi can answer your questions and guide you through the process.

 Wherever you find yourself in your personal and spiritual journey, our doors are open to you, as was the tent of our ancestors Abraham and Sarah — open on all sides to welcome travelers coming from all directions.